ASUS-AICS/LibMultiLabel/docs/tutorials/AttentionXML.rst

 Performance
 -----------
-We compared the performance between BiGRU and AttentionXML as they have similar architectures.
+We compared the performance between BiLSTM and AttentionXML as they have similar architectures.
 The datasest, Wiki10-31K, has 30,938 classes, which makes it hard for models to train in a one-vs-all manner.

 Both models were trained on an A100 Nvidia GPU.
-The BiGRU network took 49.1 mins, while AttentionXML took 29.9 mins.
-Their results on test dataset are shown below:
+Their test results are shown below.
+Notice the difference between their running time.

 .. list-table::
-   :widths: 80 60 60 60
+   :widths: 80 60 60 60 60
    :header-rows: 1
    :stub-columns: 1